Apr 2, 2020

 - Loss Of Insurance Coverage : Some insurance companies will cancel or not renew your insurance coverage when your current policy expires.
 You may also have issues finding other insurance companies to offer you coverage, and if they do, expect your rates to be very high compared to your rates prior to your careless driving conviction.

-- Being Labelled A High Risk Driver : A careless driving charge on your driving record is considered high risk by many insurance providers, and you may need high risk auto insurance in Ontario if you want to drive.
+- Have Your Policy Not Renewed : A careless driving charge on your driving record is considered high risk by many insurance providers.
+So they may not renew your policy and you may need high risk auto insurance if you want to drive.

 Learn more about how tickets affect insurance rates in Ontario.